Trisfald/veridia-rpg/Traits.md

 ### Entrusted power
 ##### *Requisites: way of the sun 3*
 ##### Cost: 3 experience points
-By spending four hours in daylight you recover a point of fervor.
+By spending four hours in full daylight you recover a point of fervor.

 ### Solar wind
 ##### *Requisites: way of the sun 4*